Eddy Alvarez: Personal life

+Alvarez and his wife, Gaby, have two sons.
+Their older son is named Jett.

-Alvarez's older brother, Nick, played professional baseball for seven years, reaching the Triple-A level.
-His sister, Nicole, is a radio DJ in Los Angeles for KROQ FM.
+Alvarez's older brother, Nick, played professional baseball for seven years in the Dodgers system, reaching Triple-A in 2006.
+His sister, Nicole, is a radio DJ in Los Angeles for KROQ-FM.

 Alvarez views fellow short track speed skater J.R.
 Celski as being like another brother.
 He says training with Celski, whom he has known since age six, has been the biggest factor in his success as a speed skater.
 "In California we'd be going up the sand dunes and he'd see me coming closer and he would just hit the jets," he recalls.
 "We're competitive.
 Everything we do is a competition."

-After his surgery, Alvarez learned to play guitar to keep himself occupied.
+After one surgery, Alvarez learned to play guitar to keep himself occupied.